dewhurstwill/learn-terraform/03-providers/README.md

 Setup our terraform configuration and provider

-1. Open `main.tf` and add the following code:
+1. Open `terraform.tf` and add the following code:
 ```hcl
 terraform {
   required_providers {